Author Teresa Odle Updated 1-25-2022

-Butterfly bush is a popular shrub to attract butterflies and hummingbirds, and is easy to care for, since it resists many diseases and pests.
+Butterfly bush is a popular shrub to attract butterflies and hummingbirds, and is easy to care for since it resists many diseases and pests.
 That includes deer, who do not munch on the pretty leaves or flowers of butterfly bush.

 According to Rutgers University butterfly bush is listed as Rarely Damaged on their rating scale that runs from Rarely Damaged to Frequently Severely Damaged.
+Deer may eat the buds, but otherwise this shrub is rarely on the menu when deer browse home gardens.

 Keeping Deer Away From Butterfly Bushes